wiseman-timelord/Chat-VulkanLlama/README.md

 * Prompt converse fixed, however, still tuning prompts, emotions and consilidate, via, --output logs & gpt reformat prompt to test, hopefully get this done soon, or I will l will switch to implementing the, sound and speech, features, and just turn them off for now, while it repeatingly fails.

 ### DESCRIPTION:
-* This is a, Llama 2 language model and llama-cpp, based chatbot/agent framework, it uses, python scripts and prompts and a '.yaml', to produce context aware conversations.
-Producing a framework for creation of other future Llama 2 based projects intended to be produced through forks.
-Llama2Robot should be compitent at the task of, reading and creating, files with multi-line output.
+* This is a Llama 2 language model and llama-cpp based chatbot/agent framework.
+It uses Python scripts, YAML files, and ASCII art to produce context-aware conversations.
+The framework is designed for the creation of future Llama 2 based projects through forks.
+Llama2Robot a your own project, can be further developed for, reading and modifying and redacting, files and content, supposedly with multi-line output, furthermore, the second window can be easily, replicated and modified, to add additonal windows for displaying other keys of your choice.

 ### FUTURE PLANS:
 1) Application Sounds for major events, with an optional --nosounds, to disable sounds at commandline.